oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 Here's how to make a one-off code change.
 (If you're working on a larger feature, see the instructions at the end.)

-1. **Choose a descriptive branch name.** It should be lowercase, hyphen-separated, and a noun describing the change (so, `fuzzy-rules`, but not `implement-fuzzy-rules`).
+1. **Choose a descriptive branch name.** It should be lowercase and hyphen-separated, such as `fuzzy-rules`.
 Also, it shouldn't start with `hotfix` or `release`.
-2. **Create a new branch with this name, starting from 'develop'.** In other words, run:
+2. **Create a new branch with this name, starting from 'develop'.** I.e., run:

   ```
     git fetch upstream